 ive 4 - Competent 3 - Developing 2 - Emerging 1 - Minimal N/A Research demonstrates excellent potential for original contribution to their discipline.
 Research is unique, well organized, complete, and statistically sound.
 Research demonstrates some potential for original contribution to their discipline.
 Research is unique but contains flaws in interpretation, organization, completeness and/or statistics.
 Research contains serious flaws that would make it unpublishable.
-Not unique. to rate based this work desearch prepares student for furthe productive research beyond graduate chool. search prepares s earch beyond gra tudent for limited duate school Limited or no poten further research in tial for student to do this area.
-Unable
+Not unique.
+Unable to rate based on this work Research prepares student for further productive research beyond graduate school.
+Research prepares student for limited research beyond graduate school Limited or no potential for student to do further research in this area.